 Linking people, knowledge and first-class facilities in the pursuit of scientific discovery, the Purdue University College of Veterinary Medicine is well positioned to help solve existing and emerging animal and human health issues.

-The clinical neurology service at Purdue specializes in diagnosis and treatment of patients with brain disease, spinal cord disease, and disease of peripheral nerves and muscles.
-In addition to conventional therapies, they have access to many state-of-the-art treatments that are being discovered here at Purdue, and at other institutions around the country.
+The neurology & neurosurgery service at Purdue specializes in the diagnosis and treatment of patients with brain, spinal cord and peripheral nerve diseases.
+In addition to conventional therapies, they have access to many state-of-the-art treatments that are being discovered here at Purdue.

 If you are seeking clinical care for a pet with a neurological problem, please call the Purdue University Veterinary Teaching Hospital at (765) 494-1107 for more information or visit the Small Animal Hospital website.